 - 2 tsp instant yeast

-- 3 tbsp butter, cut into small pieces and softened at room temperature
+- 3 tbsp unsalted butter cut into small pieces and softened at room temperature

 - In a stand mixer fitted with the paddle attachment, combine the flour, sugar, salt, and yeast.
 Make a well in the center of the mixture and place one of the eggs, milk, and tangzhong in it.
 Switch to the dough hook attachment and, on medium speed, knead the ingredients until a dough forms.
 Add the butter and continue kneading for 18 to 20 minutes, or until the dough is smooth and elastic.
 You should be able to stretch a piece of the dough very thin without it tearing.